aadharna/aifw/README.md

   - write up and email your story to me at aadharna@gmail.com
 ```

 When writing up your anecdote, please note that we would like it to be understandable by as large an audience as possible.
+Please add your stories to the `contrib` folder.

 In the future, we would like this to be a self-sustaining collection managed by the community, and so are looking into additional options like creating a Wikipedia page.